03 Oct The Halloween Birthday Party

 3:10 pm – Shall we get on our feet?
 What about a game of Grandmother’s footsteps?
 Yes, the game for babies!!
 But the sun isn’t the sun, it’s the moon!
 You have to take steps as if you were a werewolf, a ghost, a zombie or a witch !

-3:30 pm – It’s now time to make up the party bags, which you can put your little shortbread monsters in when they are finished!
+3:30 pm – It’s now time to make the paper bags, which you can put your little shortbread monsters in when they are finished!
 To make them, we’re going to take inspiration from a Djeco game which unfortunately doesn’t exist anymore: Artisti’k.
 Everyone needs to choose a shape and draw it out.
 I am going to throw a dice, which will decide how many ears, arms, noses, feet (and so on) you need to draw, and your monster will soon apear!!

 3:45 pm – Shall we liven up a little?
 Have you heard of the game musical statues?
 What’s the Halloween version?
 I’m going to make you into a spider statue!
 And a mummy, a cat, a bat, a skeleton, and so on…